-Noodles and pasta are quintessential comfort food staples.
-So, with this list of 21 noodle and pasta recipes with few ingredients, you will find many carb-loaded recipes that will be nearly impossible to resist.
+With this list of 21 noodle and pasta recipes with few ingredients, you will find many carb-loaded comfort food recipes that will be nearly impossible to resist!

 Let’s dive in!

 (By the way, for more noodle deliciousness check out our 16 easy and cozy egg noodle recipes.)